 Be sure to choose a Chaco model with thick soles because the extra shock absorption will help prevent injuries and other problems.
 It’s best to avoid options with thin soles because they are less durable than thicker ones and don’t offer as much protection as people would hope for.

 Do not choose a Chaco model that is too heavy because it will increase the chances of getting injured while wearing them.
 It’s best to avoid this type of footwear if you are hiking in hot conditions since they can make your feet feel hotter than usual.

 Recommended Chacos For Hiking

-The Chaco Z/2 features the divisive toe strap, which has many points of contention.
+The Chaco Z/2 features a divisive toe strap, which has many points of contention.
 Some fans of Chaco Nation adore them, while others prefer to wear the Z/1 with its big toe unrestrained.
 The toe strap adds a bit of additional security and foot-to-sandal connection for slippery stream crossings and rock scrambles by providing a little more foot-to-sandal contact.

 The Z/2’s hiking sandal footbed or EVA midsole adds a little more padding to the sole.
-This makes them comfier overall, especially on the heel strike compared to zero drop huaraches.
+This makes them comfier overall, especially on the heel strike, compared to zero drop huaraches.

 You can buy Z/2 Chacos here:

 A Z Cloud series also adds a layer of cushion to Chaco’s already great ride.
 And the Banded Z Cloud includes an additional strap for improved stability.
 Some users claim that the addition of an extra strap restricts their movement and prevents them from functioning, but others prefer the security it provides.